 I’ve got to attribute this first to the land my clients are choosing; they’re bigger properties, more open, and often, more rural.

 Simply put, there’s more to see than just the houses next door – so it’s no surprise they’d want more glass area to enjoy the view.

 A close second reason may be the architectural character and styles my clients prefer – less of the “formal” styles that have generally have fewer windows and more of the “casual” styles that work well with more glass.

 OK, I can’t say I’ve ever had a client ask for wasted space, but more and more I’m hearing that folks want to get the most from every square foot.

 And not just because less house costs less to build and maintain, but because homeowners are coming to realize that wasted space in their house is usually offset by a loss of quality and detail somewhere else.

 Specifically, homeowners are cutting back on “single-use” rooms (dens, private baths), “showy” spaces (two-story foyers, galleries, long hallways), and on overly-formal spaces (dining rooms, living rooms).

 Another no-brainer, with a catch.
-Energy efficiency isn’t just about insulation, high-tech glass, and geothermal heat pumps anymore; it’s about designing and orienting a home to respond to the particulars of the site (read more about good design and energy efficiency here).
+Energy efficiency isn’t just about insulation, high-tech glass, and geothermal heat pumps anymore; it’s about designing and orienting a home to respond to the particulars of the site.

 These days most homebuyers expect tight construction, an efficient heating system, and plenty of insulation, as much of that’s become the industry standard.
 But when you start with energy-efficient design strategies, you can save a lot more.